EliasOenal/verity/doc/backlog.md

   applications requiring client anonymity.
 But then again, for client anonymity light nodes should never serve any Cubes at all.

+### Cube types
+- Implement special features for PIC and PMUC and test them, i.e.:
+  - PIC refresh
+  - PMUC refresh... and whatever else that thing does again
+  - whatever I forgot to mention here

 # CCI
 - Implement Cube encryption
 - Implement continuation chains